 - Checking the weather forecast every morning and adjusting the ventilation for the entire day accordingly.
 For example, if a warm day is forecasted, let the cooling flow normally.

 All these changes allowed us to transform the ventilation and AHU systems into flexible, self-sufficient, and energy-optimized ones.
+Learn more about how ClevAir’s building automation system works.

 Energy Optimization Results